jpuopolo67/proctor/README.md

 ## User Guide

 ## Welcome
-<i>Procto</i>r is a Python 3.6 command-line application that enables you to grade Java-based projects.
+_Proctor_ is a Python 3.6 command-line application that enables you to grade Java-based projects.
 It is intended for use by Wentworth Institute of Technology (WIT) instructors.
-This document serves as a user guide and as a reference.
+This document serves as a user guide and reference.

 The application runs on various operating systems including Windows, Linux and MacOS, and relies on having network access to a GitLab server.

-It has been tested on the following:
+It has been tested on the following operating systems:
 * MacOS Mojave 10.15
-* <B>OTHERS HERE</B>.
+* Alpine Linux v3.9

-Note that Proctor is inspired heavily by Derbinsy's witgrade, offering increased simplicity at the cost of fewer features.
+Note that Proctor is inspired heavily by Derbinsy's _witgrade_, offering increased simplicity at the cost of fewer features.

 ## What Can I Do with Proctor?
 Proctor enables you to perform the following actions:
-* Display basic configuration information about the application
+* Display basic and verbose configuration information about the application
 * Verify access to a GitLab server
-* List projects by user email
+* List projects owned by a given user
 * Clone Java projects from a GitLab server to your local machine
 * Grade Java projects that you've cloned
 * Manage groups on a GitLab server